itdesign-at/eval/README.md

 # eval
-go eval implementation to use and learn the ast package
+go eval implementation to use and learn the ast package.
+A working shell calculator which uses this packages can be found in cmd/calc.

 First example:
 ```